angarsky/diveintopython/learn/data_science/numpy.md

 These basic functions and examples provide a solid foundation for beginning your journey with NumPy.
 As you become more comfortable with these operations, you'll find NumPy to be an incredibly powerful tool for numerical computing in Python.

-## Array
+## Arrays in NumPy

 Arrays play a crucial role in Python, especially for numeric computation, which is made easier and more efficient by the Numpy library.
-A [numpy](https://pypi.org/project/numpy/) array is a grid of values, all of the same type, and is indexed by a tuple of nonnegative integers.
+A `numpy` array is a grid of values, all of the same type, and is indexed by a tuple of nonnegative integers.
 The number of dimensions is the rank of the array; the shape of an array is a tuple of integers giving the size of the array along each dimension.

 ### Understanding Numpy Arrays